Effects of the detection loophole on rival entanglement attestation techniques: Introduction

+The detection loophole is known since around 1970 from the works of Pearle, Santos and others~\cite{Pearle,Santos}.
+Its effects continue to pose challenges in the practical implementation of entanglement detection processes.
+Although detection loopholes have been studied in several entanglement detection schemes~\cite{Detloop11,Detloop12,Detloop13,LoopholeB,Bell3,Larsson_2014,Bell4,Bell5,Bell6,loophole1,loophole2,loophole3}, the presence of such loopholes in entanglement detection experiments using the moment-based and the PPT criteria has not been previously explored.
+For correct detection of entangled states using these criteria, the results available in earlier works are not adequate.
+We try to fill this gap in this work.

-Detection loopholes has been previously discussed in a series of works in the context of entanglement detection using Bell's inequality~\cite{Detloop11,Detloop12,Detloop13,Bell3,Bell4,Bell5,Bell6} and entanglement witnesses~\cite{LoopholeB,loophole1,loophole2,loophole3}.
-Within a measurement set-up, erroneous detectors can give rise to additional clicks in any particular measurement direction as well as missed clicks in another or the same direction.
-This leads to the definition of two detector efficiencies: additional event efficiency and lost event efficiency.
-We explore two scenarios separately, where in the first case the additional event efficiency is one with arbitrary lost event efficiency, and in the other case only the lost event efficiency is one.
-To examine the effect of the non-unit efficiencies, we focus on the set of Werner states and obtain the range of the parameter defining the Werner states where a separable Werner state can appear to be entangled.
+Within a measurement set-up, erroneous detectors can give rise to additional clicks in any particular measurement direction as well as can miss clicks in another or the same direction.
+This leads to the definition of two detector efficiencies: additional and lost event efficiencies.
+To examine the effect of the non-unit efficiencies corresponding to both types of error, we focus on the set of Werner states first and obtain the range of the parameter defining the Werner states for which a separable Werner state can appear to be entangled due to the inaccuracy of the detectors.
+Then the same study is also carried out for Bell mixture states and pure two-qubit entangled states mixed with white noise.